 Albinism is a rare group of genetic disorders that cause the skin, hair, or eyes to have little or no color.
 Albinism is also associated with vision problems.
-According to the National Organization for Albinism and Hypopigmentation, about 1 in 18,000 to 20,000 people in the United States has a form of albinism.
+According to the National Organization for Albinism and Hypopigmentation, about 1 in 18,000 to 20,000 people in the United States have a form of albinism.

 Oculocutaneous albinism (OCA)

 OCA affects the skin, hair, and eyes.
 There are several subtypes of OCA: